The FCA has ruled that CPP credit card protection insurance and identity protection policies were unfairly sold to millions.

 If you were sold CPP insurance alongside a credit card, think about how you were offered the policy.
 Cover that was taken out or renewed from January 2005 onwards could put you directly in line for repayment.

 If you had a CPP policy that ended before January 2005 you will not be eligible for the scheme and, if you want redress, you will have to lodge a complaint with CPP independently.

 If you have moved house since buying your policy, contact CPP to change your address on their files.
 Ongoing, CPP will be writing to all customers it believes are due compensation to sort out the compensation scheme:

-First letter from CPP: No action was required, it simply explained the scheme and what you'd need to do moving forward.
+First letter from CPP: No action was required, it simply explained the scheme and what you would need to do moving forward.
 This was sent in September 2013

 Second letter from CPP: you were asked to vote either for or against the proposed compensation scheme.
 The scheme received the majority 'YES' vote it needed to progress through the High Court.
 The vote was passed in January 2014

 CPP claim form: forms should be sent with CPP's February letter, or directly as a result of your correspondence with CPP.
-To claim compensation from CPP or your bank you'll need to complete the form, sign it and return it by 30th August 2014
+To claim compensation from CPP or your bank you will need to complete the form, sign it and return it by 30th August 2014

-If you're not happy with the way compensation scheme deals with your claim you can refer it to the Financial Ombudsman.
-However, the Ombudsman can only deal with your claim according to the scheme's rules and you'll lose even this recourse if you miss the August deadline.
+If you are not happy with the way compensation scheme deals with your claim you can refer it to the Financial Ombudsman.
+However, the Ombudsman can only deal with your claim according to the scheme's rules and you will lose even this recourse if you miss the August deadline.